teng4/how.to./How_To_configure_Unity_to_receive_ROS_data_and_import_URDF_robot_model.md

 ## Step-1: Unity add packages (ROS-TCP; Visualizations)
 (https://github.com/Unity-Technologies/ROS-TCP-Connector )

-Note that visualization is for visualize the ROS connection etc.

 Using Unity 2020.2 or later, open the Package Manager from `Window` -> `Package Manager`.

 In the `Package Manager` window, find and click the `+` button in the upper lefthand corner of the window.
 Select `Add package from git URL....`